Squirtle007/CUDA-Q/README.md

 # CUDA-Q Playground ⭐

-This repository is just an entry point to easily set up and familiarize yourself with [**CUDA-Q**](https://developer.nvidia.com/cuda-q).
+This repository is just an entry point to easily set up and familiarize anyone with [**CUDA-Q**](https://developer.nvidia.com/cuda-q) on either [TWCC](https://github.com/Squirtle007/CUDA-Q/blob/main/README.md#cuda-q-on-twcc) or [Colab](https://github.com/Squirtle007/CUDA-Q/blob/main/README.md#cuda-q-on-colab).
 <br>
 To explore the full capabilities and in-depth information of CUDA-Q, see the [documentation](https://nvidia.github.io/cuda-quantum/latest/index.html).
 For more advanced tutorials, please refer to the [examples](https://github.com/NVIDIA/cuda-quantum/tree/main/docs/sphinx/examples/python) in the NVIDIA official [GitHub](https://github.com/NVIDIA/cuda-quantum/):